 What Net Asset Value Can't Tell You

-Net asset value can't tell you if the actual intrinsic value of the underlying holdings is reasonable or not; e.g., during the dot-com boom, you could have have bought a fund at its net asset value and still been paying obscene price-to-earnings ratios for businesses destined for bankruptcy.
+For example, during the dot-com boom, you could have bought a fund at its net asset value and still been paying high price-to-earnings ratios for businesses destined for bankruptcy.

 While NAV is an important element of mutual fund trading for investors to understand, it is not a replacement for other information about the mutual fund.
 Before you invest, look into a mutual fund's reputation, performance, goals, and long-term value to help you whether it is a good fit for your investment portfolio.